-In HubSpot, an app is a type of integration that can be installed on customer accounts or listed on the App Marketplace.
+In HubSpot, a public app is a type of integration that can be installed on customer accounts or listed on the App Marketplace.
 It requires authentication via OAuth.
 Once a user installs your app on their HubSpot account, you’ll be able to make API calls to that account using an OAuth access token.
-Your app will also appear in the account’s Connected Apps page (Settings > Integrations > Connected Apps), where users can manage or uninstall it.
+Your app will also appear in the account’s Connected Apps settings.

-In the next tab, you’ll find your Auth settings, including the client ID and client secret.
-This is also where you’ll set up scopes for your app.
-You'll need this information for initiating an OAuth connection between your app and HubSpot.
+- Click the Auth tab to view your client ID and client secret, as well as the app's assigned scopes.
+You'll need this information when initiating an OAuth connection between your app and HubSpot.

-Click on the dropdown at the bottom of the page to add new scopes to your app.
+- On the Auth tab, click the Scopes dropdown menu at the bottom of the page to add new scopes to your app.
 These required scopes must be included in the

 - An app won’t appear on an account’s Connected Apps page until the initial access and refresh tokens are created.